-Any statement contained in any document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of Part V of the 2013 Annual Report to the extent that a statement contained herein or in any subsequently filed document that also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
-Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of Part V of the 2013 Annual Report.
+Any statement contained in any document referred to above shall be deemed to be modified or superseded for purposes of Part V of the 2014 Annual Report to the extent that a statement contained herein or in any subsequently submitted, filed, or furnished document that also is referred to above modifies or supersedes such statement.
+The delivery hereof shall not create any implication that there has been no change in the affairs of State Street or the Corporation since the date hereof, or that information contained or referred to is correct as of any time subsequent to that date.

-State Street hereby undertakes to provide, without charge to each person to whom a copy of Part V of the 2013 Annual Report has been delivered, on the written request of any such person, a copy of any or all of the documents referred to above which have been or may be incorporated into Part V of the 2013 Annual Report by reference, other than exhibits to such documents.
-Written requests for such copies should be directed to Investor Relations, State Street Corporation, One Lincoln Street, Boston, Massachusetts 02111, telephone number 617-786-3000.
+A copy of any or all of the publicly available documents referred to above, other than exhibits to such documents, may be obtained without charge on written request to Investor Relations, State Street Corporation, One Lincoln Street, Boston, Massachusetts 02111, telephone number 617-786-3000.

-Neither State Street nor its affiliates make any representation as to the contents of Part V of the 2013 Annual Report (except as to this section), the suitability of the Notes for any investor, the feasibility or performance of any project, or compliance with any securities or tax laws or regulations.
+The Credit Agreement is an obligation solely of State Street and is not an obligation of, or otherwise guaranteed by, the Corporation or any of its affiliates (other than State Street).
+Neither State Street nor its affiliates make any representation as to the contents of Part V of the 2014 Annual Report (except as to this section), the suitability of the Notes for any investor, the feasibility or performance of any project, or compliance with any securities or tax laws or regulations.